 Occupational needs of students with Autism in the university environment

-The aim of this project is to investigate the occupational enablers and barriers to participation of students on the Autism Spectrum Disorder (ASD) in higher education.
+The aim of this project is to investigate the occupational enablers and barriers to the participation of students with Autism Spectrum Disorder (ASD) in higher education.

 The objectives of this research are to:

 - Explore the environmental impact on sensory preferences of university students with ASD as measured by the adult sensory profile and interview.

 - Explore the difficulties experienced by university students with ASD as measured by the Trinity Student Profile

 - Explore from the perspective of other stakeholders (DAWN members) what the barriers and enablers for students with ASD are in a university environment..

 - Explore the leisure interests and occupations of students with ASD as measured by the interest checklist and occupational questionnaire.

 - Measure the impact of the university environment on these leisure interests and occupations as measured by the occupational self-assessment and occupational questionnaire

 - Measure the level of participation in college activities amongst students with ASD as measured by the college student questionnaire and the ICF questionnaire

 - Utilize the findings to inform programme development for students with ASD.